shawnyu5/dotfiles/cheatsheets/vim_cheatsheet.md

 # FZF plugin

-`:FZF` display a pop up window for fzf
+`:FZF` display a pop up window for fzf, and opens the selected file in the current buffer.

 `:Files` same with `fzf` but shows a preview of the selected file (*mapped to control-p*)

+`:Buffer` similar with above 2, but opens the file in a new buffer

 `:Rg`(ripgrep) search within files for matching string